BotechStudio/fudge-docs/docs/form-validation.md

     email: yup
       .string()
       .required(intl.formatMessage(messages.emailRequired))
-      .email(intl.formatMessage(messages.emailValid))
+      .email(intl.formatMessage(messages.emailValid)),
   });
 };
 ```

-as we can see, the shape created using [yup](https://www.npmjs.com/package/yup) package wich is a JavaScript schema builder for value parsing and validation.
+As you can see, the shape was created using the [yup](https://www.npmjs.com/package/yup) package, a JavaScript schema builder for value parsing and validation.